avada-z/bashed-music-player/README.md

 # bashed-player

-Simple cui music player, !!ALPHA VERSION - FOR TESTING PURPOSES CATS TXT FILES!!
+Simple cui music player, working using ffplay
 ################################################################################

 !!!Windows version is working only with Git Bash installed and ffplay binaries location added!!!!